 - Maintenance of tree shelters as needed as a result of wind-damage or vandalism (cpts.
-2d, 5b, 8e,g,h,i (3000 trees) annually); - Remove shelters when no longer needed for protection (cpts 4d, 8e,g,h,i), plus occasional remaining shelters missed in previous removals in cpts 4, 5, 6, 7 by end 2030) using volunteers as much as possible.
-(Shelters of recent planting to be removed in next plan period); - Cut any non-native conifer tree regeneration where this becomes extensive (spruce in cpts 3a & 4a, b by 2030).
-Occasional conifers will be left for diversity.
+2d, 5b, 8a (1600 trees planted in 2021) and 8e (1500 trees planted in 2018 & 19) annually); - Remove shelters when no longer needed for protection (cpts 1e, 2d (north), 4b, plus occasional remaining shelters in cpts 5, 6, 7 by end 2027) using volunteers as much as possible.
+(Shelters of recent planting to be removed in next plan period); - Weed newly planted trees to reduce grass competition if needed in first few years (cpt 2d, 5b, 8e (1600 trees in 2023). - Cut any non-native conifer tree regeneration (cut spruce in cpts 3a & 4b by 2027).

-Control Invasive plants
+Control Invasive plants.
+Achieved by:

-Continue controlling any invasive rhododendron, Himalayan Honeysuckle and bamboo found, dealing with any regrowth by cutting / pulling / spraying / covering over whenever present.
-(Whole site but sporadic individual plants, mainly cpts 1e, 2f, 3a & 4b, annually).

-Continue trial of controlling one area where the snowberry is dominant (cpt 1b SE) dug up in 2024, with annual follow up treatment of regrowth as required (0.5ha by 2030.
-If successful (limited regrowth), control further areas in same way, or try other methods. (more of cpt 1b, and cpts 2a and 2c, 2ha by 2030).

-Trial stopping the spread of invasive variegated yellow archangel into new areas where there are paths or natural barriers as "front line" by spraying (up to 10 individual plants, cpt 3a, 2025 - 27).
+- Survey the woodland and map where all invasives are present (by end of 2023). - Continue controlling any invasive rhododendron, Himalayan Honeysuckle and bamboo found, dealing with any regrowth by cutting / pulling / spraying whenever present.
+(Whole site but mainly cpts 3a & 4b, annually). - Stop invasive snowberry encroaching into new areas by control (digging up or spraying), annually.
+Trial controlling one area where the snowberry is dominant (cpt 2b south, between Scaraben Crescent and Cairngorm Drive, by 2025) with annual follow up treatment as required until 2027. - Trial stopping the spread of invasive variegated yellow archangel into new areas where there are paths or natural barriers as "front line" by spraying (2024 and then annually).
 Denser areas of this plant will be left as control would mean killing all the ground vegetation around it.